 Advanced Biology: Bakuchiol at the cellular level

-To understand why Bakuchiol works, we must go down to the level of keratinocytes and fibroblasts.
+To understand why Bakuchiol works, we need to go down to the level of keratinocytes and fibroblasts .
 Bakuchiol is a meroterpene compound extracted from the seeds of the Psoralea corylifolia (Babchi) plant.

-Unlike what many believe, Bakuchiol does not have a chemical structure similar to Retinol.
-However, it acts as a functional mimic.
+Contrary to popular belief, Bakuchiol does not have a chemical structure similar to Retinol.
+However, it acts as a functional analog .
 This means that, once it penetrates the epidermis, it is capable of inducing gene expression in the skin almost identical to that of retinoic acid.

-1. Stimulation of Type I, III, and IV Collagen: Bakuchiol activates fibroblasts to synthesize collagen, the structural protein that supports the dermis.
+Stimulation of Collagen Type I, III, and IV : Bakuchiol activates fibroblasts to synthesize collagen, the structural protein that supports the dermis.
 This reduces wrinkle depth and improves the mechanical firmness of the skin.

-3. Control of Matrix Metalloproteinase (MMP): These enzymes degrade collagen when exposed to UV radiation.
-Bakuchiol inhibits their activity, protecting the extracellular matrix from photoaging.
+Control of Matrix Metalloproteinase (MMP) : These enzymes degrade collagen in the presence of UV radiation.
+Bakuchiol inhibits their activity, protecting the extracellular matrix from photoaging .

 Microbiota and seboregulation

-At a molecular level, Bakuchiol possesses potent antibacterial and anti-inflammatory properties.
-It inhibits the peroxidation of skin lipids, which is crucial for people prone to acne, as it prevents sebum from oxidizing and clogging pores.
+At the molecular level, Bakuchiol possesses potent antibacterial and anti-inflammatory properties .
+It inhibits lipid peroxidation in the skin, which is crucial for people prone to acne, as it prevents sebum from oxidizing and clogging pores.

 Key Differences: Bakuchiol vs. Conventional Retinol